tczajka/sorting-searching/_drafts/gomoku.md

 ![open threes](/assets/images/gomoku/open_threes.png)

-The most common open three is play at 1: three in a row, with two empty spaces on each side.
+The most common open three looks like 1: three in a row, with at least two empty spaces on each side.
 Black has to defend at b or c (or play a four-threat elsewhere).
 Otherwise, white will make an open four at b or c and win.

 Open three is a special kind of threat in that four empty spaces are required, but only two of them are valid defenses for black.
 For instance, if black tries to defend at a, white still makes an open four at c and wins.

-This will be relevant later, when we talk about sequences of threat: we have to make sure that a and d are still empty when this threat is played, even though black can't defend there.
+This will be relevant later, when we talk about sequences of threats: we have to make sure that a and d are still empty when this threat is played, even though black can't defend there.